Photo credit: Sharon Gaietto, M. Zimmerman, Jayne Hansen, Nancy Cantrell, Jennifer Stillerman

 Coach Uniform

 Penalty: Coach may not be eligible to compete until in compliance.
-Whether a coach’s attire is appropriate is solely a judgement call by the Tournament Official and may not be appealed.
+Whether a coach’s attire is deemed appropriate is solely determined by Tournament Official and may not be appealed.

 Catcher’s Helmet